 The rebuilt city has a 6×6 block core, with plazas on each of the four corner blocks and a huge 2×2 block central plaza, known as Plaza de la Independencia.
 Each of the plazas is well shaded by massive trees, that were probably planted during the redevelopment.
-From my window beside the Plaza de Chile, I can see a huge hawk on the topmost branches of a huge coniferous tree waiting for its even larger parents to return with dinner.
+From my window in the excellent El Portal Suites, beside the Plaza de Chile, I can see a huge hawk on the topmost branches of a huge coniferous tree waiting for its even larger parents to return with dinner.
 There are reputedly at least four hawks resident in this plaza.
 I suspect that they keep the local pigeon population well under control.

 Plaza de Chile in the early evening

 In Montevideo and here in Mendoza, it is not unusual to see jugglers performing at busy junctions.
 As soon as the lights change, they perform and then dart alongside the traffic, collecting contributions.
 Many of the characters are remarkably talented.
 But here in Mendoza I witnessed an unusual act at an intersection; a couple dancing tango to their own musical accompaniment.
 Not only were they talented, but the presence of their baby in a pram on the pavement raised the poignancy of their performance: not only were the drivers contributing but also people passing by on the pavement.
 A little while later I saw the couple sitting on a bench in the park, the mother breast feeding the baby.
 I suspect that they would have an interesting story to tell.